EmmanuelAfolabi007/EmmanuelAfolabi007/README.md

 ### Hi there 👋

-# Emmanuel-Afolabi
-**About Me**
+I'm Emmanuel, a Computer Science Student at Kibo School of Technology aspiring to be a software engineer.
+I am proficient in HTML, CSS, JavaScript, Python alongisde frameworks like Flask and Express.
-A Computer Science Student at Kibo School of Technology I'm a frontend developer and a professional chess instructor.
-I am passionate about becoming a software engineer soon and solving real-life problems.
+I am currently a frontend developer and a professional chess instructor.
+I am passionate about becoming a software engineer so as to create solutions to real-life problems.
+I am excited to engage in more project this year.
 I am a fan of working in a team/collaborating with others as it makes me even better and learn more.
 I love to teach and share my knowledge with others that's why the other part of me is a chess instructor.
-Anytime I'm outside my laptop and not coding, I'm either teaching chess to my clients or playing chess.
+Anytime I'm outside my laptop and not coding, I'm either teaching or playing chess.

-**Skills**
-I am proficient in HTML, CSS, JavaScript, Python, SQL and Bootstrap.
-I am a good team player also with good communication skills.
+I am a good team player with great communication and analytical skills.
-I have good problem solving/analytical skills through the knowledge I gained from chess.

 **Projects**
 **Microprocessor Simulator:** https://github.com/kibo-programming-1-july-23/microprocessor-simulation-EmmanuelAfolabi007